Philippines flag

 The Sandiganbayan

-The Sandiganbayan (“People’s Advocate”) is a specialized court with jurisdiction over civil and criminal cases involving graft, corrupt practices, and related offenses commited by public servants and employees.
+The Sandiganbayan (“People’s Advocate”) is a specialized court with jurisdiction over civil and criminal cases involving graft, corrupt practices, and related offenses committed by public servants and employees.
 It is the oldest anti-corruption court in the world.
 Established in the 1970s—an era of political crisis and martial law during the Marcos regime—the Sandiganbayan was originally conceived as an “ombudsman” with special investigatory and disciplining powers.
 Eventually, it was transformed into a specialized anti-graft court to which the Tanodbayan (Ombudsman of the Philippines) has exclusive authority to bring cases.
 High-profile decisions of the Sandiganbayan span numerous political controversies, including the the ill-gotten wealth of the Marcoses and the assassination of Senator Benigno Aquino, Jr.